 Types of Partial Dentures

 Partial dentures are made using a resin base attached to artificial teeth and are custom-made by dental laboratories using impressions of your mouth structure.

 A temporary partial is known as a flipper and acts as an immediate tooth replacement after extraction.
 The main reason individuals choose to get flippers is that they do not have to be without a tooth for aesthetic reasons.
 Most of the time, flippers are not very functional- they are supported by your gums and can cause irritation and thinning of the soft tissue in your mouth.

 Traditional removable partial dentures in Kendall work to replace one or more missing teeth and use clasps that attach to healthy abutment teeth as anchors in the mouth.
 The clasps can be made out of flesh or tooth-colored resin material so that they blend in seamlessly with your smile.
 With traditional partial dentures, you will be able to function normally and prevent further damage to your remaining natural teeth and gums.

 What Are the Advantages of Partial Dentures?

-When you visit Mirage Dental Arts looking for information about partial dentures, our dentist near you will likely explain to you the following benefits associated with partial dentures:
+When you visit Mirage Dental Arts looking for information about partial dentures, our South Miami dentist will likely explain to you the following benefits associated with partial dentures:

 - Partial dentures are minimally invasive and affordable dental restorations in comparison to other tooth replacement options.